What Is A Press Brake And How Does It Work?

 Selecting the Tooling

-Appropriate punches and dies are selected based on material thickness and required bend angle.
+Appropriate punches and dies are selected based on material thickness and the required bend angle.
+Tooling choice directly affects bend quality and dimensional accuracy.

 Clamping the Material